 Each month, I update my list of the best 100 series that are currently available on Disney+ in the United Kingdom and Ireland, which include series from across the Disney, Star Wars, Marvel, National Geographic, Pixar and Star franchises.

-With almost 300 different series available on Disney+ now, this list is here to give you a selection of different content available, mixing together Disney+ and Star Originals, classic series, new shows, documentaries and much more.
+With over 350 different series available on Disney+ now, this list is here to give you a selection of different content available, mixing together Disney+ and Star Originals, classic series, new shows, documentaries and much more.

 Note – Some of these shows might not be available in all regions.